BoyBaykiller/IDKEngine/Readme.md

 - A list of each mesh's draw command
 - A list of each mesh's bounding box

-In a MDI renderer like described in "1.0 Multi Draw Indirect" the first three points are required anyway.
+In an MDI renderer as described in "1.0 Multi Draw Indirect", the first three points are required anyway.
 And getting a local space bounding box from each mesh's vertices shouldn't be a problem.

 Remember how `MultiDrawElementsIndirect` reads draw commands from a buffer object?
-This means the gpu can modify it's own drawing parameters by writing into that buffer object (using shader storage blocks).
+This means that the GPU can modify it's own drawing parameters by writing into that buffer object (using shader storage blocks).
-And that's the key to gpu accelerated frustum culling without any cpu readback.
+And that's the key to GPU accelerated frustum culling without any CPU readback.

-Basically the cpu side of things is as simple as:
+Basically, the CPU side of things is as simple this:
 ```cs
 void Render()
 {